-Koda Energy is an environmentally friendly energy project which is a joint venture with the 162-year old company, Rahr Malting of Shakopee.
+Koda Energy is an environmentally friendly energy production facility in Shakopee, Minnesota, which is a joint venture between the Shakopee Mdewakanton Sioux Community and the 166-year old company, Rahr Malting.
 Considerably cleaner than a coal plant and considered CO2 neutral, this combined heat and power plant is the only facility in the United States which burns exclusively natural, non-manmade materials.
-Using a suspension boiler for maximum efficiency to burn only renewable products, its heat conversion rate is approximately 87% compared to coal, which is about 63%.
-Products burned in Koda Energy are agricultural and plant seed byproducts, materials which do not deter land from use as row crops.
-This biomass energy generation project is able to provide energy for Koda Energy and Rahr Malting, with excess sold to Xcel Energy.
+Using a suspension boiler for maximum efficiency to burn only renewable products, its heat conversion rate is much higher than coal.
+Products burned in Koda Energy are agricultural and plant byproducts, so they do not deter land from use as row crops.
+This biomass energy generation project is able to provide energy for Koda Energy and Rahr Malting, with excess sold to the grid.

-Electric power generated averages 12.5 megawatts, with net power generated at approximately 24.1 megawatts.
-Amounts fluctuate based on largely on Rahr’s demand for heat.
-Rahr Malting uses the waste heat from the generation of electricity in their malting process.
+Electric power generated averages 19.7 megawatts, with net power generated at approximately 16.8 megawatts.
+Amounts fluctuate based on largely on Rahr’s demand for waste heat from the generation of electricity which is used in the malting process.

 Construction on Koda Energy began shortly after the September 13, 2007, groundbreaking.
 The facility began generating electricity in March 2009 and became fully operational in late May 2009.